bvandewe/events-player/docs/index.md

 - No login or configuration required
 - Admin features available via gear icon in navigation

-See the [Authentication Guide](authentication.md) for OAuth/OIDC setup details.
+See the [Authentication Guide](authentication.md) for OAuth/OIDC setup details and the [RBAC Configuration Guide](rbac-guide.md) for a complete step-by-step setup with Keycloak.

 ### 💾 **Client-Side Storage**